-- 5.29 Land south of Milton Keynes, as shown on the Key Diagram and Policies Map, is allocated as a strategic employment site for the development of large footprint B2/B8 units to meet the requirement for this type of commercial floorspace in Milton Keynes in the plan period. - 5.30 The site has an area of around 57 hectares and is located south of the Bletchley to Bedford railway line (the route of the East-West Rail line), north west of the A4146 and east of the A5.
+5.33 Land south of Milton Keynes, as shown on the Key Diagram and Policies Map, is allocated as a strategic employment site for the development of large footprint B2/B8 units to meet the requirement for this type of commercial floorspace in Milton Keynes in the plan period.

+5.34 The site has an area of around 57 hectares and is located south of the Bletchley to Bedford railway line (the route of the East-West Rail line), north west of the A4146 and east of the A5.
+A comprehensive development framework for this site will be prepared and adopted by the Council prior to planning applications being approved.

-Map 4 Land South of Milton Keynes: Strategic Employment Allocation
+Map 5.4 Land South of Milton Keynes: Strategic Employment Allocation